tbates/tbates.github.io/_posts/2020-10-20-What_you_want_is_what_you_get.md

 ![A >B](/media/umxFixed/A->B.png)

-Most people would answer "A causes B" (can someone test that?).
+Most people would answer "A causes B".

-This, to be precise, leaves a lot of expectations unstated - a lot is &ldquo;intended&rdquo; to be understood.
+This however, leaves a lot of expectations implicit - a lot is &ldquo;intended&rdquo; to be understood.

 Fully verbalized, people who know this means "changes in A cause changes in B" expect also that: